 Inflating the money is a common tactic of governments that need money, but are afraid to directly tax the people to obtain it because it would be unpopular.
 Inflating the money is much more subtle and few understand what is happening.
 The government benefits and the people lose.
 For more information about inflation, which is somewhat complex phenomenon, see the article Inflation – The Terrible Hidden Tax.

 FRACTIONAL RESERVE BANKING

-Another way the money system is corrupted is through a system still in use in America called fractional reserve banking.
+Another way the money system is corrupted is through a system still in use all over the world is called fractional reserve banking.
 To understand this, let us return to early banking.

 They always kept on hand a certain fraction of the gold they had as reserve.
 Thus the name fractional reserve.
 However, it is important to understand they were lending money that did not belong to them.
 They were lending out their liabilities.

 This was a risky practice, because, once in a while, many bank customers would come around at the same time wanting their gold, and it wasn't available.
 This is called a run on the bank.

 The bank would go broke, and the depositors would not be able to collect all of what was owed them.
 However, the practice of lending out other people’s money was so lucrative for banks, and still is, that they continue to do it and the laws allow it, sadly.

 Bankers love fractional reserve banking because they can make lots of money on interest payments.
 The easiest way to understand this with an example: